 Junk King takes just about anything off your hands and promises to get it done within a two-hour window.
 There are currently over 100 Junk King franchised locations, and they have been rated #1 for customer service in the U.S. The business offers free site inspections and estimates.

 What makes Junk King different are their king-sized trucks, allowing you to collect more waste and complete more jobs per day.
 Each of their territories covers a population of almost a million, meaning you have an increased opportunity to scale your business more significantly compared to other franchises.
 There are four streams of revenue: residential, industrial businesses, government contracts, and recycling.

 - $100K starting costs, and you need a minimum net worth of $100K.

 Two Men and a Truck is a moving company that offers waste disposal to homes and businesses.
 Founded in the 1980s, the company now has 350 locations worldwide and 3,000 trucks on the road and reports a 96% referral rate!

 On top of that, Two Men and a Truck offers local and long-distance moving, packing, and short- and long-term storage, which means you can upsell from your junk removal service and tap into four additional revenue streams.
 There are lots of opportunities in California, Texas, and the Northeastern US.

 Two Men and a Truck franchise costs:

 - 6% royalty fee plus 1% ad royalty fee

-Are you excited to take the first steps towards becoming a junk removal franchise owner?
-There’s a lot to take in so let’s recap the most important steps:
+Are you excited to take the first steps toward becoming a junk removal franchise owner?
+There’s a lot to take in, so let’s recap the most important steps:

 - Be sure that opening a franchise is right for you: You’re happy to give up creative control.
 You prefer to have branding, marketing, customer service, and sales already planned out.